mcprah/mcprah/README.md

 - 👋 Hi, I’m @mcprah
 - 👀 I’m interested in building applications in vue or nuxt
-- 🌱 I’m currently learning react 😇
+- 🌱 I’m currently on a flutter journey 😇
-- 💞️ I’m looking to collaborate on any project that will boost my experience
+- 💞️ I’m looking to collaborate on any cool project
 - 📫 How to reach me: twitter: https://twitter.com/mcprah_ or LinkedIn: https://www.linkedin.com/in/mark-amoah

 <!---